 The life and mission of Jesus always evolved in total communion with the Holy Spirit.
 The apostles received the Paraclete at Pentecost and they gave the gift of the same Spirit to the newly baptized by the laying on of hands.
 The Catholic Church has continued to live by the Spirit and to impart Him to her children.
 The Church does not recognize Protestant Confirmation.

 The essential rite of Confirmation is anointing the forehead with sacred chrism, blessed by the diocesan bishop on Holy Thursday, and the laying on of the bishop’s hand with the words: Be sealed with the Gift of the Holy Spirit.
 The usual minister of Confirmation is a diocesan bishop, who can delegate to a priest.
 Adult converts and children in danger of death are usually baptized and confirmed by priests.
-Teens in tenth grade and above may receive the sacrament only once, because it imposes an “indelible mark” upon a soul.
+Catholics may receive the sacrament only once, because it imposes an “indelible mark” upon a soul.

 Confirmation candidates must: